Friday, March 27

 Saturday, March 28

-Rediscovering Matisse's work at the Grand Palais
+Rediscover the work of Matisse at the Grand Palais

 See this post on Instagram